Abstract-Dael/rock-bottom-privacy/README.md

     </ul>

     <h2>8.
 Third-Party Links</h2>
-    <p>Rock Bottom may include links to third-party websites or resources (e.g., OpenAI's privacy policy, support documentation).
+    <p>Rock Bottom - Reset Your Life may include links to third-party websites or resources (e.g., OpenAI's privacy policy, support documentation).
 We are not responsible for the privacy practices or content of these third parties.
 We encourage you to review their privacy policies before providing any information.</p>

     <h2>9.
 Children's Privacy</h2>
-    <p>Rock Bottom is not intended for users under 17 years of age.
+    <p>Rock Bottom - Reset Your Life is not intended for users under 17 years of age.
 We do not knowingly collect personal information from children under 17.
 If we discover that a child under 17 has provided us with personal information, we will delete such information immediately.</p>
     <p>If you are a parent or guardian and believe your child has provided us with personal information, please contact us at <strong>team@pathapp.net</strong>.</p>

     <h2>10.
 International Users and Data Transfers</h2>
-    <p>Rock Bottom is operated from the United States.
+    <p>Rock Bottom - Reset Your Life is operated from the United States.
 If you are accessing the app from outside the United States, please be aware that:</p>
     <ul>
         <li>Your information may be transferred to and processed in the United States or other countries where our service providers operate</li>
         <li>These countries may have different data protection laws than your country of residence</li>
-        <li>By using Rock Bottom, you consent to the transfer of your information to the United States and other countries for processing</li>
+        <li>By using Rock Bottom - Reset Your Life, you consent to the transfer of your information to the United States and other countries for processing</li>
     </ul>
     <p>For EU users: We rely on standard contractual clauses and other legal mechanisms to ensure adequate protection of your data when transferred internationally.</p>